zonemaster/zonemaster/docs/public/configuration/backend.md

 There is a `default` profile that is special.
 It is always available even if not specified.
-If it is not explicitly mapped to a profile JSON file, it is implicitly mapped to the *Zonemaster Engine default profile*.
+If it is not explicitly mapped to a profile JSON file, it is implicitly mapped to the [Zonemaster Engine default profile].

-The *Zonemaster Engine default profile* is created by what is specified in [Zonemaster::Engine::Profile] and by loading the [Default JSON profile file].

 Each profile JSON file contains a (possibly empty) set of overrides to the *Zonemaster Engine default profile*.
 Specifying a profile JSON file